umbraco/UmbracoDocs/Extending/Packages/Creating-a-Package/index-v9.md

 # Creating a Package

 The goal of this tutorial will be to take something that extends Umbraco and create it as a package.
-The tutorials starting point will be creating a package out of the dashboard from the [Creating a Custom Dashboard tutorial](../../../Tutorials/Creating-a-Custom-Dashboard/index.md).
+The tutorials starting point will be creating a package out of the dashboard from the [Creating a Custom Dashboard tutorial (currently only available for Umbraco 8)](../../../Tutorials/Creating-a-Custom-Dashboard/index.md).
 The process will be the same for most packages so feel free to follow along with something else.

 ## Creating a package in the backoffice